JarryChou/etsi-qkd-api/README.md

 This is an implementation of the ETSI QKD API.

 ## Online docs
-A comprehensive documentation is hosted at **https://speqtral.github.io/etsi-qkd-api/**, which covers installation, code documentation, design principles and open areas of improvement.
+A comprehensive documentation is hosted at **https://speqtral.github.io/etsi-qkd-api/**, which covers installation, running with Senetas's CV1000 encryptor VMs, code documentation, design principles and open areas of improvement.

 ## Build docs locally